Juliet Davies MSc MBACP

 Counselling and psychotherapy experience

 - NHS King’s College Hospital; St. Thomas’ Hospital; St. Georges’ Hospital.
-Counselling and psychotherapy often working with complex mental health difficulties, chronic long-term health conditions and inpatients at end of life and their family and carers
+Counselling and psychotherapy provision to those with complex mental health difficulties, chronic health conditions, trauma and bereavement

-- Prison service HMP Pentonville; HMP Holloway as Deputy Lead of Forensic Psychotherapy team delivering Dialectical Behaviour Therapy (DBT) to serial offenders with a diagnosis of borderline personality disorder
+- Forensic Deputy Lead of Forensic Psychotherapy team; HMP Pentonville; HMP Holloway, providing Dialectical Behaviour Therapy (DBT) to serial offenders with a diagnosis of borderline personality disorder

 - University Counselling Middlesex University; Anglia Ruskin University with staff and students